 Cushioning has the effect of stabilizing Coverage by reducing year-to-year fluctuations.
-Unusually low yield records will be adjusted upward for the purposes of calculating the Final Individual Normal Yield for a crop.
-When a crop yield is less than 70 percent of the Final Individual Normal Yield, the actual yield will be cushioned and replaced by 70 percent of the Final Individual Normal Yield for that crop for that year.
-The cushioned yield will be used to set future Coverage whereas the actual yield is used to calculate an Indemnity.
+Unusually low yield records are adjusted upward for the purposes of calculating the Final Individual Normal Yield for a crop.
+When a crop yield is less than 70 percent of the Final Individual Normal Yield, the actual yield is cushioned and replaced by 70 percent of the Final Individual Normal Yield for that crop for that year.
+The cushioned yield is used to set future Coverage whereas the actual yield is used to calculate an Indemnity.

-2.04 Fallow/Stubble Ratio
+2.04 Summerfallow (fallow) / Stubble Ratio

-Under individual Coverage, each dryland crop has a fallow yield time series and a stubble yield time series.
-If the Insured only grows crops on stubble, a fallow yield will be created for every year that the crop is insured on stubble.
+Under individual Coverage, each dryland crop has a fallow yield time series and a Stubble yield time series.
+If the Insured only grows crops on Stubble, a fallow yield will be created for every year that the crop is insured on Stubble.
 This way, if the Insured ever insures a crop on fallow, Coverage will be provided that reflects the Insured's productive capacity.
 The same process will happen if there is only a fallow yield.